-The strategy to ‘dissolve’ the boundary between building and landscape, internal and external spaces is fundamental to the design and is expressed throughout the building particularly in the spaces along the ‘civic’ axis.
-It is achieved by the incorporation of large roof lights, continuous clerestories and a dramatic 13m high glazed curtain wall and large scale indoor greenery.
-The glazing features combine to enhance visual connectivity to the outdoors while providing a play of natural light over course of the day within the internal Winter garden and primary circulation areas.
-Full height sliding glass doors with minimal framing and high performance glazing minimizes reflectivity and enable clear views through the complex.
+The strategy to ‘dissolve’ the boundary between building and landscape, internal and external spaces, is fundamental to the design and is expressed throughout the building, particularly in the spaces along the ‘civic’ axis.
+It is achieved by the incorporation of large roof lights, continuous clerestories and a dramatic 13m-high glazed curtain wall that combines to create an airy, light-filled experience.
+The glazing features combine to enhance visual connectivity to the outdoors while providing a play of natural light over the course of the day within the internal Winter Garden and primary circulation areas.

 The intersecting ‘retail’ and ‘civic’ axes generates the geometric framework for the diagrid ceiling pattern and large span structure.

 At the heart of the complex is the entertainment and leisure precinct, with a variety of informal meeting spaces for the community to dwell and relax.
 ‘The Fernery’ provides a unique experience, with landscaped, tiered platforms for families to relax and play.
 Stained timber fencing enhances the ‘back yard’ experience as well as providing acoustic separation from the adjacent highway.
 Four kinetic sculptures by Phil Price provide visual delight, while representing a fantastical impression of the original flora.

 Diverse and large-scale indoor greenery connects visitors between the external Fernery and the two levels of curated, contemporary food and beverage areas, ‘The Garden Eateries’ and ‘The Observatory’.
 Situated adjacent to these is the new Event Cinema complex with six theatres of over 1,000 seats (fitout designed by Ignite Architects).